ChorusOne/liquid-staking/README.md

 # liquid-staking

-Chorus One has received a grant to explore the concept of Liquid Staking (also referred to as Programmable Staking or Staking Derivatives).
+Chorus One has received a grant from the [Interchain Foundation](https://interchain.io/) to explore the concept of Liquid Staking (also referred to as Programmable Staking or Staking Derivatives).

 During the four month project, we will explore the different ways staked assets will be tokenized and the implications on the sustainability of the Internet of Blockchains.